franvis/mecado-libre-test/README.md

 - [Jacoco](https://github.com/jacoco/jacoco)

 ## Extras:

-This project provides a pre commit hook that runs both detekt and spotlessCheck to avoid code smells, format the code and run ktlint for code styling
+1. This project provides a pre commit hook that runs both detekt and spotlessCheck to avoid code smells, format the code and run ktlint for code styling.
 To enable it run in the root of your project:
 `git config core.hooksPath .githooks`

+2. Ways of running Jacoco for test coverage reports:
+   - Run the `testDebugUnitTestCoverage` from android studio
+   - Navigate to the root of the project and run from the terminal `./gradlew {module}:testDebugUnitTestCoverage`